 We are here to support the birth experience that you choose.
 Hydrotherapy is available, as are squatting bars, birthing balls and peanut cushions.

 Our nurses and lactation consultants are ready to help get breastfeeding off to a great start.

-Join us for a free online Q&A with Jessica McCann, RN, BSN, IBCLC, CCE, Program Coordinator of Childbirth Education at BIDMC.
-Get all your questions answered.
-Multiple dates are available.
+Join us for a free online Q&A session with Jessica McCann, RN, Program Manager of Childbirth Education at BIDMC.
+Get all your questions about labor and delivery answered.
 Register for our free online Q&A session.